LeBron James NBA Playoffs Player Props: Lakers vs. Grizzlies

-The Los Angeles Lakers, LeBron James included, will play at 7:30 PM on Wednesday against the Memphis Grizzlies in the 2023 NBA Playoffs.
+The Los Angeles Lakers, LeBron James included, will be in action at 10:30 PM on Friday against the Memphis Grizzlies in the 2023 NBA Playoffs.

-We're going to break down James' prop bets, using stats and trends to help you make good predictions.
+Let's break down James' prop bets, and some stats and trends to help you make good wagers.

 LeBron James Prop Bets vs. the Grizzlies